kmj1995kr/TIL/notes/Intro to Network Structure.md

 **TCP/IP**

 - A **protocol** is a standard set of rules that allow electronic devices to communicate with each other
-- **TCP/IP** is one of the most widely used protocol
+- **TCP/IP** is one of the most widely used protocol,
+- **An IP addres**s is a 32-bit number that uniquely identifies a host (computer or other device, such as a printer or router) on a TCP/IP network.
+- **Subnet Mask** is used to determine whether the host is on the local subnet or on a remote network
+  - It's used to determine exactly what device within a network the address is referring to
+  - It's usually the second half or the last quarter portion of the ip address
 - `ifconfig`: to check ip related information
 - inet: ip address
-- netmask: subnet mask address
 - To check ip information for a designated network: `ifconfig enp0s3`

+**Gateway**

+- The gate which the information flows in and out of the network
+- It's a hub that connects the the hosts within one network to the hosts in another network
+- `ip route` can show gateway information

+**DNS Server**: translates alphabetical address into ip address

 **Host Name & Domain Name**